No matter the length of the pregnancy, the loss of a baby can be an incredibly sorrowful experience.

 Phrases like these can unintentionally minimize or belittle the pain your loved one is feeling.
 Instead, McAndrew recommends offering tangible help, like running to the grocery store, taking them to the doctor, or paying them a visit at home.

 Sometimes, someone who has just experienced a miscarriage will need to say no to events like baby showers or birthday parties for a friend’s child in order to allow themselves time and space to cope.
-In these situations, it’s crucial to show your support by refraining from passing judgement on your loved one’s emotional needs and decisions.
+In these situations, it’s crucial to show your support by refraining from passing judgment on your loved one’s emotional needs and decisions.

 There is no hard or fast rule for how to cope with a miscarriage.
 Every person—mother, father, partner, grandparent, or sibling—has an entirely different reaction to the loss of a baby.
 Pay attention to your feelings, don’t be afraid to ask for help, and give yourself time to grieve.